-Now it’s up to you.
-You can do this with the right kind of guidance.
+You can do this with the right kind of career coaching and guidance.

 Balancing Inside – Outside.
 Since unconventional-creatives frequently experience and live in extremes, you may need to exercise greater self-care, attend to your body, learn about those highly introverted or extroverted characteristics and how to harness them, or even get help assessing ADHD, depression, anxiety, desire to self-medicate, or whatever in order to function fully.